LWS: A Framework for Log-based Workload Simulation in Session-based SUT: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Workload simulation is an important task for producing essential and real workloads as the premise and basis of prominent research topics in the operation and management of microservice-based applications and cloud-native systems.
+AIOps plays a critical role in the operation and management of cloud-native systems and microservice-based applications.
+However, the lack of high-quality datasets with diverse scenarios constrains the development and evaluation of AIOps research.
+Workload simulation that produces realistic workloads is an important task for continually generating such AIOps datasets.
 In this paper, we formulate the task of workload simulation and propose a novel framework, LWS, for log-based workload simulation in the session-based system.
 LWS consists of four components, namely log collection and transformation, user behavior abstraction, workload intensity modeling, and simulated workload generation.
 Hierarchical clustering based on Markov probabilistic transition matrix is applied to identify user groups and the relational model based on temporal invariants for each group is intended for user behavior abstraction.
 Three workload intensity modeling methods, namely \textit{Reproduction}, \textit{Fitting}, and \textit{Generation}, are introduced in workload intensity modeling for better intervention.
 Experiment results on a typical cloud-native microservices application with both the well-designed workload and the real-world workload show that the simulated workload generated by LWS is effective and intervenable.

 In our future work, we will investigate the automatic selection of temporal invariants in the relational model in the user behavior abstraction.
-Moreover, we will explore workload simulation with failures, either artificially injected by technologies such as Chaos engineering or naturally happened in the original workload, as it can reproduce the failure scenarios and generate high-quality datasets promoting the development of AIOps.
+Moreover, we will explore workload simulation with failures induced by external injection through Chaos engineering or internal orchestration through well-designed business workflows that include faults, which can enrich the failure scenarios and further extend our motivation of generating high-quality AIOps datasets.